Evaluating the Performance of Approximation Mechanisms under Budget Constraints: Revenue Gaps

 In other words, the menu of $\mu = (x,s)$ is given by its image, excluding the trivial lottery. \footnote{Any ex-post individually rational mechanism can include the trivial lottery $(0,0)$.} The \emph{menu size} of the mechanism $\mu$ is the cardinality of its menu.
 As before, we refer to the different components of $\Menu(\mu)$ as lotteries or menu entries.
 When the mechanism is fixed and no confusion arises, we write generic lotteries as pairs $(q,p)$, where $q \in [0,1]$ is the probability that the buyer gets the object and $p \geq 0$ is the expected price associated with this probability.
 A lottery $(q,p)$ belongs to $\Menu(\mu)$ if there exists some type $(v,w)$ for which $(x(v,w),s(v,w)) = (q,p)$.

 For any positive integer $m$, let $\cali S_m \subseteq \cali M$ denote the subclass of mechanisms that have a menu size of (at most) $m$.
-In a setting where the buyer faces no financial constraints, \cite{Myerson1981} shows that for any random valuation $V$, the menu size of the optimal mechanism is $m = 1$.
+In a setting where the buyer faces no financial constraints, \citet{Myerson1981} shows that for any random valuation $V$, the menu size of the optimal mechanism is $m = 1$.
 Thus, without budgets, there is no revenue gap between the subclass $\cali S_1$ and $\cali M$ (where these two sets are defined ignoring the \eqref{Eq:BF} constraint).

 Unfortunately this result doesn't extend to a setting with financial constraints.
-Indeed, \cite{Che:2000ux} characterize the optimal selling mechanism for a single item in a seller--buyer setting with private valuation and private budget, where valuation and budget may be correlated.
+Indeed, \citet{Che:2000ux} characterize the optimal selling mechanism for a single item in a seller--buyer setting with private valuation and private budget, where valuation and budget may be correlated.
 They show that the revenue maximizing mechanism may require a continuum of lotteries.
 This is true even in cases where the buyer has a publicly known valuation.
 As a result, any mechanism with finite menu size is suboptimal.
 We adapt their example to our setting with ex-post budget feasibility and participation constraints.

 \begin{example} The buyer has a publicly known valuation of $\hat v > 1$ and a private budget that lies in the unit interval.
 The buyer's budget is uniformly distributed on $[0,1]$, which is common knowledge.
 Thus, the support of the random vector $(V,W)$ is $\{ \hat v \} \times [0,1]$.
+In \hyperlink{App-B}{Appendix B}, we show that every optimal ex-post mechanism in this setting must have an infinite menu. $\triangle$ \end{example}